gyselroth/docxBox/README.md

 | b1 | b2 | b3 |
 | c1 | c2 | c3 |

-the table data must be specified as JSON:
+the full table specification as JSON looks like:
 ````
 {
     "table":{